v-gabriel/exstego/README.md

 <br>

-LSB - embedding and extracting.
+**LSB - embedding and extracting**

-Note that the order of the colors input is important (embedding/ extraction will insert/ read bits from that order).
+The order of the colors input is important (embedding/ extraction will insert/ read bits from that order).

 https://user-images.githubusercontent.com/72694712/184732263-c2992837-a545-42c1-99d7-b9aa07c8eae7.mp4